Toxic: A Review of Literature

 Industry vs. Inferiority

-The child must deal with demands to learn new skills or risk a sense of inferiority, failure, and incompetence.
+The child must deal with demands to learn new skills or

 Strong feelings of